Provincial trail strategy

 - Provide a collaborative forum for the many trails organizations and interests to help ensure that the Trails Strategy continues to meet the needs of all trail users.

-RSTBC and PTAB began a formal review of the Trails Strategy for BC in 2019.
+Recreation Sites and Trails BC (RSTBC) and PTAB began a formal review of the Trails Strategy for B.C. in 2019.
 The review is meant to ensure the continued relevance and importance of the Trails Strategy to recreationists, communities, First Nations, tourism proponents and the province as a whole.

 The review began by engaging key outdoor recreation stakeholders and government.
 Following targeted engagement, broad public input was solicited through an online survey.
 The broad public input phase completed on February 28, 2020.
-Results of the public survey are now available in the "What We Heard” report.
+Results of the public survey are now available in the "What We Heard” report (PDF, 159.7KB).